-The Headwear Association (THA) has announced the inductees for the 2013 Headwear Hall of Fame, and this year’s honors go to Sophia Loren, Diane Keaton, Queen Elizabeth II, Bruno Mars, Spike Lee and Elton John.
+The Headwear Association (THA) has announced the inductees for the 2014 Headwear Hall of Fame, and this year’s honors go to Sophia Loren, Diane Keaton, Queen Elizabeth II, Bruno Mars, Spike Lee and Elton John.

 Members of The Headwear Association nominated more than 50 legendary hat wearers, living and deceased.
-The Headwear Association board of directors voted and approved the final six inductees who will be formally inducted into The Headwear Hall of Fame at the 105th annual THA Gala at The Central Park Boathouse on April 18, 2013.
+The Headwear Association board of directors voted and approved the final six honorees who will be formally inducted into The Headwear Hall of Fame at the 106th annual THA Gala event at The Central Park Boathouse on April 24, 2014.

-The THA is a 104-year old trade association, the oldest in the fashion industry.
+The Headwear Association is a 105-year old trade association, the oldest in the fashion industry.

 Our birth was a chance meeting of traveling hat salesmen in 1907 who had just finished their seasonal selling trips in NYC.
 The first dinner was held at the Waldorf Astoria (then on 34th Street) on January 30, 1908 with 34 industry members present.